Foundation Support helps Mohawk Bible Translation to Completion

 “It’s like Joshua said,” Satewas laughed then recited: “Me and my family, we’ll work for the Lord.”

-Satewas (Harvey Gabriel) is describing how the recently completed full translation of the Bible into Mohawk has been an intergenerational project for him, his wife Susan Gabriel, their daughter Cheryl Gabriel, and their granddaughter Taylor Daye.
+Satewas (Harvey Gabriel) is describing how the recently completed full translation of the Bible into Mohawk has been an intergenerational project for him, his wife Susan, their daughter Cheryl, and their granddaughter Taylor.
 They’re all residents of the Mohawk community of Kanesatake, just west of Montreal.

 Bringing the Book to Life

-This family link in the story of the first complete translation of the Bible into Mohawk goes even further back in history – Satewas’ great grandfather, chief in Kanesatake and Methodist minister Sosé Onasakenrat, translated the four Gospels in the 1870s before his untimely death in 1881.
+This family link in the story of the first complete translation of the Bible into Mohawk goes even further back.
+Satewas’ great grandfather, chief in Kanesatake and Methodist minister Sosé Onasakenrat, translated the four Gospels in the 1870s.

 “I haven’t touched his translations,” says Satewas.
 “His version of the Gospels will be kept as he wrote them in the new Bible that we expect will be published in 2023.”